sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

    Feature Status
 ```
    Key: "FEATURE|<name>"
-   current_owner           = systemd/kube/none/"";
+   current_owner           = local/kube/none/"";
                                               Empty or none implies that this container is not running
    current_owner_update_ts = <second since epoch>
                                               The timestamp of last current owner update
    docker-id               = ""/"<container ID>";
                                               Set to ID of the container, when running, else empty string or missing field.
-   kube_request = ""/"none"/"pending"/"ready";
+   transition_mode = ""/"none"/"to_kube"/"kube_ready";
+                                              Helps dynamic transition from local to kube.
-                                               absent/""/"none", until first kube deployment
+                                              absent/""/"none", until first kube deployment.
-                                               The kube deployed container sets to pending & waits, if first deployment.
+                                              First kube deployment sets to "to_kube" and sleep (does not proceeed).
-                                               Monitored by hostcfgd, which sets it to 'ready' and restart service
+                                              The hostcfgd stops local, sets to "kube_ready" and restart kube.
-                                               Restart will stop local image, if any and trigger kube container restart.
+                                              On the next start by kube deployed containere, with mode == kube_ready,
+                                              it proceeds to run.
 ```

    Transient info: